-- 98. Unlike an ordinary retailer, Post Office branches do business in both debit and credit transactions.
-Most retailers are one way: they take in payments and hand out goods or services.
+- 97. Unlike an ordinary retailer, Post Office branches do business in both debit and credit transactions.
+Most retailers take in payments and hand out goods or services.
 Post Office branches are different in that they often make payments out, nearly always in cash.
 The most common type of physical asset transferred by a Post Office is not stock or goods but physical cash.
 [ADD SOME STATS FOR CASH MOVEMENTS ACROSS POL].
 Bank withdrawals and benefit payments are examples of outflows of cash.
-In some branches, the outflows are greater than the incoming cash, leading them to be "cash negative". - 99.
+In some branches, the outflows are greater than the incoming cash, leading them to be "cash negative". - 98.
 Post Office provides every branch with a quantity varying according to local demand and branch size of Post Office cash and stock (such as stamps) with which the Postmaster may undertake transactions on behalf of Post Office.
-The physical cash and stock remain the property of Post Office, even though it is in the Postmaster's possession.
-Postmasters are required to keep Post Office cash and stock separate for their retail cash and stock [Is this still true for Local branches?] - 100.
+The physical cash and stock remain the property of Post Office, even though they are in the Postmaster's possession.
+Postmasters are generally required to keep Post Office cash and stock separate from their retail cash and stock [is this still true for Local branches?] - 99.
 In order to meet the demands on Post Office described in Section B above, Post Office sets down operating rules on how Post Office business is to be conducted in branch.
-These rules are also sometimes set to reflect best practice eg. keeping cash in a safe overnight is not a legal or client requirement but is a very good idea for obvious reasons.
-These operating rules require Post Office's assets to be handled in a certain way and require certain information to be captured, recorded and dispatched (digitally or physically) in relation to each type of transaction. - 101.
-When a client product is transacted, details of the transaction are communicated to the client.
-Post Office is liable to account to the client for the transaction value or vice versa (depending on whether the payment is a credit transaction eg. bill payment, or a debit transaction eg. bank withdrawal.
+These rules are also sometimes set to reflect best practice, e.g. keeping cash in a safe overnight is not a legal or client requirement but is a very good idea for obvious reasons.
+These operating rules require Post Office's assets to be handled in a certain way and require certain information to be captured, recorded and dispatched (digitally or physically) in relation to each type of transaction.

+- 100. When a Client product is transacted, details of the transaction are communicated to the Client.
+Post Office is liable to account to the Client for the transaction value or vice versa (depending on whether the payment is a credit transaction e.g. bill payment, or a debit transaction e.g. bank withdrawal).
 Before 1999, these records were kept in paper form, known as the branch accounts.
 In around 1999/2000, Post Office rolled out the Horizon IT system in branches.
 This digitised the branch accounts.
-The basic operation of Horizon is that it records, like a traditional double entry bookkeeping account, all movements of cash and stock in and out of a branch.

-102. For example, if a customer pays a £80 utility bill by cash then, if entered correctly by the Postmaster, the branch accounts, whether in the old paper form or on Horizon, will record an increase in £80 in the branch's cash holdings.
+The basic operation of Horizon is that it records, like a traditional double entry bookkeeping account, all movements of cash and stock in and out of a branch. - 101.
+For example, if a customer pays an £80 utility bill by cash then, if entered correctly by the Postmaster, the branch accounts, whether in the old paper form or on Horizon, will record an increase in £80 in the branch's cash holdings.
 Post Office will then pay the £80 recorded in the branch accounts to the customer's utility company.
-The Postmaster is not responsible for this onward payment to the utility company so long as he has recorded the transaction correctly in branch.
-If, for some reason, the onward payment to the utility company failed to go through, this would not directly affect the branch's accounting position.
+The Postmaster is not responsible for the cost of this onward payment to the utility company so long as he has recorded the transaction correctly in branch.
+If, for some reason, the onward payment to the utility company failed to go through (leaving the customer with an outstanding liability), this would not directly affect the branch's accounting position.
 The branch accounts would still show a £80 bill payment and the receipt of £80 in cash.
 A similar allocation of responsibility exists for all transactions, with the Postmaster being responsible for keeping his end of the transaction records accurate, namely the branch accounts.